Last updated on February 6th, 2018 at 10:09 am

 There are several features in Cricut Design Space that make the program SO much easier to use if you understand what they do.
-I’m going to be taking an in-depth look at these features, so you’ll be able to better use Cricut Design Space and create better designs more quickly.
+I’m going to be taking an in-depth look at these features—Attach, Weld, Slice, Flatten, and Contour—so you’ll be able to better use Cricut Design Space and create better designs more quickly.

-Today we’re tackling the “weld” feature.
+Today we’re tackling the Weld tool.
 If you are familiar with Illustrator, “weld” in Cricut Design Space is equivalent to “unite” in Illustrator.

 Welding is simply taking two or more separate shapes and uniting them into one shape.
 This gives you the ability to do a variety of things, including:

 - Connect pieces of your project that you want cut out as one piece.

 - Create more complex shapes using the simple shapes found in the Cricut Design Space.